k0T0z/gsoc24-blog/_posts/2024-08-19-google-summer-of-code-2024-week-13-rgm-season-2.markdown

 ## [nodeeditor](https://github.com/k0T0z/nodeeditor) Integration: [#238](https://github.com/enigma-dev/RadialGM/pull/238)

-Anyway, the shader editor integration doesn't require emake to be up and running, it is all about GUI stuff.
-I will try to add tests to the shader editor as well, just to make sure that it is working as expected.
+The integration of the shader editor does not require emake to be operational, as it primarily involves GUI components.
+I also plan to add tests for the shader editor to ensure it functions as expected.

-I managed to integrate the ``QtNodes`` library into RGM without issues.
-Just to note at the time of writing this there was an issue where the path to the shared library is unknown, so keep in mind that you might need to export the path to the shared library in your ``LD_LIBRARY_PATH``:
+I successfully integrated the **QtNodes** library into RGM without any issues.
+However, please note that at the time of this writing, there is a known issue regarding the path to the shared library being undefined.
+To resolve this, you may need to export the path to the shared library in your `LD_LIBRARY_PATH` environment variable.
+You can do this by running the following command:

 ```bash
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/RadialGM/build/lib